 - 1. Minimum of 61 total semester credit hours as outlined - 2.
 Cumulative GPA of 2.0 or higher (A 2.5 GPA or higher is recommended) - 3.
-You are required during your last semester to take the Academic Profile, which is a nationally standardized test of general academic knowledge and skills. (see Program Expected Outcomes for further details.) - 4.
-See page 149 for specifics on the religion requirements for this degree - 5.
+You are required during your last semester to take the Academic Profile, which is a nationally standardized test of general academic knowledge and skills. (see Program Learning Outcomes for further details.) - 4.
+Complete Book of Mormon I or II, plus 6 additional credits of Religion - 5.
 Because of the need to stay current with technology, computer software courses must be taken within three (3) years of graduation, except IT 102, which must be taken within four (4) years of graduation - 6.
 MAT 111 Calculus is recommended for Associate of Science students who plan to major in business at a four-year institution.